Outdoor Cat FAQ

 6. Do the cats try to come inside?

-It’s OK for Some Cats to be Outside: Generally, only cats and kittens who are highly social and want to live in a home with people should be taken in or brought to a shelter.
-Attempting to tame cats who are older than 8 weeks is not a good or easy option.
+It’s OK for Most Cats to be Outside: Attempting to tame cats who are older than 8 weeks is not a good or easy option.
 It is in the best interest of these, and many other cats, to continue to live outside.
 These cats should be vaccinated and spayed/neutered so as not to reproduce.
 They rely on human caretakers to provide food, shelter from the elements, and medical care when necessary.
 We call these outdoor cats community cats, and the people who care for them caretakers.
 LHS can assist you in determining which course of action to take with the cats you are seeing.

 The Caretaker is the Key: Generally outdoor cats have a home base territory where they eat and sleep.
 But because they move around it’s not uncommon for several different people to be involved in their feeding and care.
 Before taking any action about cats you see on your property you need to try and identify if they have a caretaker.
 Ask your neighbors if anyone is feeding them (and when); how long they’ve been around; or if they have seen where the cats sleep.
 Be ready with a description of the cats and when you have seen them.